What is Poka-Yoke?

 Step 4: Plan, implement and test the solution

 How you implement this depends on the nature of your process.
-You can use digital Andons, signaling lights, automatic switches, information cards, Kanban board automation, emails, calls, custom hardware, and software programming.. the possibilities are endless.
-But sometimes the best theory won’t work in practice, so, in the spirit of continuous improvements, make sure to test each Poka-Yoke solution and to make it possible for team members to give you their thoughts on its operation at any time.
+You can use digital Andons, signaling lights, automatic switches, information cards, Kanban board automation, emails, calls, custom hardware, and software programming - the possibilities are endless.
+But sometimes, the best theory won’t work in practice, so, in the spirit of continuous improvements, make sure to test each Poka-Yoke solution and make it possible for team members to give you their thoughts on its operation at any time.

 Step 5: Review the systems regularly

-As with anything Kanban, no improvement is recognized without having been measured.
+As with anything Kanban, you cannot recognize an improvement without measuring it.
 For that reason, you need to compare process efficiency before and post error-proofing.
-This will be easy to do on a basic Lead & Cycle Time diagram.
+It will be easy to do on a rudimentary Lead & Cycle Time diagram.
 Whenever you see an opportunity to make things even a little bit better - go for it and apply it, but make sure the team is up to date with any changes you make.
-Communication is key to every process’ health, and necessary to improve it too.
+Communication is key to every process’ health and necessary to improve it too.